 Let's Talk Scientific Exploration!

-Winners from the FameLab Exploring Earth and Beyond regional competitions will face off at National Geographic headquarters in DC in April, 2014 for a grand prize and the chance to compete with peers from around the world at the FameLab International Final in the UK in June, 2014.
+Winners from the FameLab Exploring Earth and Beyond regional competitions will face off in April, 2016 for a grand prize and the chance to compete with peers from around the world at the FameLab International Final in the UK in June, 2016.

 Beyond the competition element, the heart of FameLab is to improve your communication skills!
 At each preliminary event there will be a workshop with training in the principles and practices of good communication.

 Preparing for and Participating in the Online Heat

 Can’t make it to any of the regional heats?
 No problem!
 FameLab will include an online heat, allowing you to compete from home.

 - Register through this website (see below) and select “online” from the dropdown menu when selecting the heat you wish to participate in.

 - You will receive a follow up email from FameLab organizers with further direction on how and when to send us your video.

 - be up to three minutes long (content after this time limit will not be judged)